-RenewalWorks: Connect is a monthly online conversation series with Jay Sidebotham, Director of RenewalWorks and other thought-leaders exploring ways to continue the work of spiritual growth.
+RenewalWorks: Connect is a monthly online conversation series presented by RenewalWorks to hear from thought-leaders exploring ways to continue the work of spiritual growth.
 These discussions are especially helpful for those who have participated in RenewalWorks, but anyone interested in cultivating spiritual growth is encouraged to join.

 To receive notices about our upcoming sessions and invitations to join them online:

 A discussion with Rev. Greg Bezilla of Holy Trinity Church in New Jersey, on how RenewalWorks focused his leadership and the parish on deepening their love of God and neighbor.
 He explains what concerns initially encouraged him to embark on RenewalWorks in 2018 and how the church worked to implement the RenewalWorks’ Leadership Team recommendations over the subsequent 3 years.
 In Fall 2021, Holy Trinity returned to RenewalWorks as a way to measure those efforts.
 Their results were indeed different and included growth in many important measures.

 December 2021 | Rev. Rhonda Lee, Miriam McKinney, Rev. Scott Gunn & Rev. Elsa Worth

 Prayer is an essential practice for spiritual growth and vitality–a primary way Christians fulfill the Great Commandment to love God, our neighbor, and ourselves.
 How can we strengthen our personal prayer practices?
 How can we teach our parishioners accessible, innovative ways to pray?
 This session discusses prayer practices and is led by: